Israel

 Here is a website with the most comprehensive, legitimate list of organizations to support Israel: https://www.standwithisrael.co.il/

-Here is a new website launched by various Jewish organizations focused on sharing content related to the current Israel-Hamas conflict: https://www.the10-7project.com/ Article -Torah for a Time of War: A Moral Map for an Impossible Present
+Here is a new website launched by various Jewish organizations focused on sharing content related to the current Israel-Hamas conflict: https://www.the10-7project.com/ Article -Torah for a Time of War: A Moral Map for an Impossible Present- To see the most up-to-date list of volunteer opportunities in Israel, click here.

 Part 1